PrioteasaAndrei/artistic-colorization-UNet/README.md

 # <a name="related_work"></a>3.
 Related work

-Most of the related work deals with the non-parameter version of AdaIN, as introduce in the [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) or work with some sort of Generative Adversarial Networks as they are more expressive and suited for this task.
-There are three main approaches in the literature of UNet based colorization: combining color and texture in the transformation (called style), colorizing without any style information, such as in [Image Colorization using U-Net with Skip Connections and Fusion Layer on Landscape Images](https://arxiv.org/abs/2205.12867) or considering color and texture separatly and allowing for a controllable blend between the two (see [Aesthetic-Aware Image Style Transfer](http://hcsi.cs.tsinghua.edu.cn/Paper/Paper20/MM20-HUZHIYUAN.pdf
+Most of the related work deals with the non-parameter version of AdaIN, as introduced in the [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) or work with some sort of Generative Adversarial Networks as they are more expressive and better suited for this task.
+There are three main approaches in the literature of UNet based colorization: combining color and texture in the transformation (called style), colorizing without any style information, such as in [Image Colorization using U-Net with Skip Connections and Fusion Layer on Landscape Images](https://arxiv.org/abs/2205.12867) (which served as an initial starting point for our work) or considering color and texture separatly and allowing for a controllable blend between the two (see [Aesthetic-Aware Image Style Transfer](http://hcsi.cs.tsinghua.edu.cn/Paper/Paper20/MM20-HUZHIYUAN.pdf
 )).
 In our work we deal only with color transfer in different styles and no texture transfer.
+We analyze [Analysis of Different Losses for Deep Learning Image Colorization](https://arxiv.org/pdf/2204.02980.pdf) and conclude that the a more complicated colorization loss does not lead to significantly better results.

 <!-- Anyways, this was a big part of our first two weeks of work.
 The paper we were getting inspiration from was: [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868), together with its unofficial implementation from the GitHub repository [GitHub: naoto0804/pytorch-AdaIN](https://github.com/naoto0804/pytorch-AdaIN). -->

 # <a name="approach"></a>4.
 Approach
-## <a name="architecture"></a>4.1 The Architecture
+## <a name="architecture"></a>4.1 Architecture
 <span style="color:red"> 	Change it to final one when we are done </span>
 <p align="left">
   <img src="./images/architecture_map.png" width="2000" />